 You can tell a lot about a person by looking at their hair – and not just their choice of cut, colour and style.
-Forensic experts have long used hair samples as part of DNA evidence, and a new study on hair protein says hair alone can be used to accurately identify a person.
-Outside of the lab, however, you can also study your locks to learn more about your overall health.
-Here are some pointers for getting to know your hair better.
+Forensic experts have long used hair samples as part of DNA evidence, and a recent study on hair protein says hair alone can be used to accurately identify a person.
+Outside of the lab, however, you can also study your locks to learn about your overall health — how much stress you’re under, the state of your diet.
+Here are some pointers for how to “read” your hair.

 Are you shedding?